Dailymotion-Pro-Services/dynamic-preview/story.md

    customConfig="[dynamiciu]=23328537%2FAdParams_Test;[keyvalues]=category%3Dsports%26section%3Dvideo"
 ></div>
 ```
-In the sample above for customConfig value, you realized there are text %2f, %3d, and %26.
-All of that number is a URL encoding.
-That’s a character of /, =, and &.
-You can visit this URL encoding link for a complete list.
+In the sample above for customConfig value, you can see the following text: %2f, %3d, and %26.
+These bits of text represent URL encoding, standing respectively for special characters /, =, and &.
+You can visit this [URL encoding reference]([url](https://www.w3schools.com/tags/ref_urlencode.ASP)) for a complete list.

 ### Features:
-- The Dailymotion Story also provides a feature to add CTA (Call to Action) button over the content video.
+- The Dailymotion Story also provides a feature to add CTA (Call to Action) button over the content of the video.
 To add CTA button you need to add `<script type="application/json" id="dm_story_text">` tag before [embed code for Stories](#start-embedding).
 Data for CTA button can be set inside `<script type="application/json">` as JSON format.
 Here is an example,
 ```html
 <script type="application/json" id="dm_story_text">
   {